-One fundamental responsibility of the EI Dorado County Transportation Commission (EDCTC) is to administer TDA funds.
+One fundamental responsibility of the El Dorado County Transportation Commission (EDCTC) is to administer TDA funds.
 These funds operate public transit, construct bicycle and pedestrian facilities, and may be used for streets and roads purposes only after all unmet transit needs that are reasonable to meet have been addressed.
 Under TDA statute, EDCTC is responsible for preparing preliminary and final estimates of Local Transportation, State Transit Assistance Fund and State of Good Repair Fund apportionments, conducting fiscal and performance audits, and transit coordination.
 EDCTC has appointed members to a Social Services Transportation Advisory Council (SSTAC) in accordance with Transportation Development Act Statute 99238.

-- 1. Provide for the management of the Local Transportation Fund (LTF), the State Transit Assistance (STA) Fund and the State of Good Repair Fund (SGR) Ongoing - 2.
-Ensure that fiscal and compliance audits are performed in accordance with law and assist in the resolution of audit findings September-November 2019 - 3.
-Conduct the Unmet Transit Needs process, if warranted, or conduct in-lieu Citizen Participation Process Public Hearing April-May 2020 - 4.
-Prepare the Unmet Transit Needs Analysis and Findings, if warranted April-May 2020 - 5.
-Prepare draft and final apportionments for FY 2020/2021 Transportation Development Act Funds February and June 2020 - 6.
-Assist claimants with preparation of claims and local program administration, including Senate Bill 1 State of Good Repair program Ongoing - 7.
-Provide instructions to the El Dorado County Auditor for allocations to the jurisdictions June 2020 - 8.
-Provide staff support to the EDCTC SSTAC Ongoing
+- 1. Provide for the management of the Local Transportation Fund (LTF), the State Transit Assistance (STA) Fund and the State of Good Repair Fund (SGR).
+Ongoing - 2.
+Ensure that fiscal and compliance audits are performed in accordance with law and assist in the resolution of audit findings.
+September-November 2019 - 3.
+Conduct the Unmet Transit Needs process, if warranted, or conduct in-lieu Citizen Participation Process Public Hearing.
+April-May 2020 - 4.
+Prepare the Unmet Transit Needs Analysis and Findings, if warranted.
+April-May 2020 - 5.
+Prepare draft and final apportionments for FY 2020/2021 Transportation Development Act Funds.
+February and June 2020 - 6.
+Assist claimants with preparation of claims and local program administration, including Senate Bill 1 State of Good Repair program.
+Ongoing - 7.
+Provide instructions to the El Dorado County Auditor for 2019/2020 allocations to the jurisdictions.
+June 2020 - 8.
+Provide instructions for revised allocations and revised claims.
+As needed - 9.
+Provide staff support to the EDCTC SSTAC.
+Ongoing

-- Preliminary and Final LTF, STA and SGR apportionments for Fiscal Year 2020/2021
+- 1. Independent audits of FY 2018/2019 TDA claimants.
+September-November 2019 - 2.
+Preliminary and Final LTF, STA and SGR apportionments for Fiscal Year 2020/2021.
+February and June 2020 - 3.
+Claim notifications to jurisdictions.
+February and June 2020 - 4.
+Unmet Transit Needs Analysis and Findings, if warranted, or conduct in-lieu Citizen Participation Process Public Hearing.
+April-May 2020 - 5.
+Allocation instructions to the County Auditor for LTF, STA, and SGR funds June 2020 - 6.
+Revised allocation instructions.
+As needed

-February and June 2020 - 2.
-Unmet Transit Needs Analysis and Findings, if warranted, or conduct in-lieu Citizen Participation Process Public Hearing April-May 2020 - 3.
-Allocation instructions to the County Auditor for LTF, STA, and SGR funds June 2020 - 4.
-Claim notifications to jurisdictions February and June 2020 - 5.
-Independent audits of FY 2018/2019 TDA claimants September-November 2019
+7. Independent audits of FY 2018/2019 TDA claimants.
+September-November 2019

-- 6. Press releases, public service announcements, public notices, and public meeting/hearing flyers As needed - 7.
-SSTAC agendas and minutes As needed
+- 8. Press releases, public service announcements, public notices, and public meeting/hearing flyers.
+As needed0 - 9.
+SSTAC agendas and minutes.
+As needed